mohammad-ahmadi-r/SwarmCD/README.md

         -H "Authorization: Bearer $SECRET_TOKEN" \
         -d '{"project":{"image_name":"$IMAGE_NAME","tag_name":"$IMAGE_TAG"}}'
 ```
+Now we have a fully automated CICD for swarm cluster.

 ## Using Nginx as a Proxy
 To expose the webhook securely, add the following configuration to your Nginx `server` block: